google/highway/g3doc/quick_reference.md

 *   `V`,`D`: (`f32,bf16`) \
     <code>Vec&lt;D&gt; **ReorderDemote2To**(D, V a, V b)</code>: as above, but
     converts two inputs, `D` and the output have twice as many lanes as `V`, and the output order is some permutation of the inputs.
+Only available if `HWY_TARGET != HWY_SCALAR`.

 *   `V`,`D`: (`i32`,`f32`), (`i64`,`f64`) \
     <code>Vec&lt;D&gt; **ConvertTo**(D, V)</code>: converts an integer value to